How can expat women to make the most out of their time in Russia? Here are a few tips on being a woman in Russia.

 When you first arrive in Russia, it’s fun to explore the unique city sights in Moscow and Saint Petersburg, soak up the glamor of Russia’s palaces and museums, visit some of the country’s 23 UNESCO World Heritage sites and venture out to Lake Baikal and some similarly gorgeous Russian countryside.

 Once the initial excitement of your relocation fades, you might start to question your role here.
 For some, it’s a struggle to keep both your body and brain stimulated long-term.
 This is especially true if you were working elsewhere before arriving here.

 Here are six top tips for being an expat woman to make the most out of their time in Russia:

 1. Stay positive and keep motivated

 Whatever the reason that you moved abroad, the most important piece of advice is to stay positive and keep motivated.
 Do whatever it takes to keep a smile on your face when you are feeling lost, homesick or frustrated.
 Exercise, join a sports club, socialise with new people, travel and explore, start a new hobby, write a blog, attend motivational seminars.
 Find a way to keep your brain active.

 Inspiration is also priceless.
 Soak up some interviews with women like yourself, on Expatica and ExpatWomen.com, doing a range of amazing things in their new lives abroad.
-Read the monthly magazines of local expatriate groups, grab some books about women abroad, read local expat blogs, and join local Facebook, LinkedIn and Meetup groups to meet new friends in your local area.
+Read the monthly magazines of local expatriate groups, grab some books about being a woman in Russia, read local expat blogs, and join local Facebook, LinkedIn and Meetup groups to meet new friends in your local area.